OmooLab/Omoospace/README.md

 # Omoospace
 ![overview](docs/assets/overview.png)

-Omoospace is a set of principles for building folder structures for creative work.
+Omoospace is a universal folder structure guideline for creative projects.
 Its goals are **universality, flexibility, and semantic clarity**.
 It works for complex projects and team collaboration, as well as simple projects and individual work.
 [Why Omoospace?](https://omoolab.github.io/Omoospace/latest/why)

 ## Getting Started